-- 2. Photographic identification (a passport or photographic driver's licence ONLY) will be checked by the proctoring system through the candidate's web camera before candidates can start the examination.
-The candidate must also show the whole room via their web camera or their smartphone which must also be connected as a second camera for the examination. - 3.
-Candidates will be monitored at all times through the web camera during the examination. - 4.
+2. Photographic identification (a passport or photographic driver's licence ONLY) will be checked by the proctoring system through the candidate's web camera before candidates can start the examination.
+The candidate must also show the whole room via their web camera or their smartphone which must also be connected as a second camera for the examination.

+- 3. Candidates will be always monitored through the web camera during the examination. - 4.
 All examinations are timed by the computer and will end automatically once the examination time has expired.
 Once the timing for the examination has begun, it cannot be paused.
 Candidates will be able to skip questions and come back to them at the end. - 5.
 A candidate cannot be late for their examination.
-If they are late, their examination will be cancelled and their examination fee forfeited. - 6.
+If they are late, their examination will be cancelled, and their examination fee forfeited. - 6.
 If a candidate wishes to raise a query during the examination, they can communicate with tech support via a chat facility. - 7.
 The candidate's computer screen will be locked into the examination during the duration of the examination and access to any other websites or applications will not be possible. - 8.
 Candidates are not permitted to use calculators in any section of the examinations. - 9.
 Candidates are not permitted to use notebooks, books or any other form of written material during the examination. - 10.
 Candidates are not permitted to wear any form of earplugs or headphones. - 11.
 Candidates are permitted one sheet of white paper and a pencil for rough use/calculations, which must be destroyed at the end of the examination in front of the webcam by tearing into small pieces and then screwed up. - 12.
 Candidates must not, at any point during the examination, look at their hands, wrists or arms, or at any mobile phone or tablet. - 13.
-Candidates are not permitted to leave the room during the examination except for the designated one-hour break between examination papers. - 14.
-Candidates are not permitted to wear any form of sunglasses or smart glasses. - 15.
-Candidates are not permitted to wear any kind of watch or smart watch.

-- 16. Candidates are not permitted to smoke or vape during the examination. - 17.
+Candidates are not permitted to wear any form of sunglasses or smart glasses. - 14.
+Candidates are not permitted to wear any kind of watch or smart watch. - 15.
+Candidates are not permitted to smoke or vape during the examination. - 16.
 Candidates are not permitted to consult any other materials during the examination.
-This includes notes and textbooks. - 18.
-Candidate are not permitted to eat any food during the examination.
-For drinks, the candidate may have one transparent tumbler of clear liquid drink that must be present at the start of the examination and not replenished at any time except for during the designated one-hour break between examination papers. - 19.
-No other person will be permitted to be present in the room in which the candidate sits the examination. - 20.
-Candidates are not permitted to communicate in any way with or seek assistance from anyone else except from the live proctor during the examination. - 21.
-Candidates are advised to read in advance the RCOphth Online Proctored Examinations Privacy Policy and the RCOphth Policy on Allegations of Cheating and Misconduct in Examinations. - 22.
+This includes notes and textbooks. - 17.
+Candidates are not permitted to eat any food during the examination.
+For drinks, the candidate may have one transparent tumbler of clear liquid drink that must be present at the start of the examination and not replenished at any time except for during the designated one-hour break between examination papers. - 18.
+No other person will be permitted to be present in the room in which the candidate sits the examination. - 19.
+Candidates are not permitted to communicate in any way with or seek assistance from anyone else except from the live proctor during the examination.

+- 20. Candidates are advised to read in advance the RCOphth Online Proctored Examinations Privacy Policy and the RCOphth Policy on Allegations of Cheating and Misconduct in Examinations. - 21.
 Candidates will not be permitted to visit the toilet during the examination.
-Toilet visits will only be permitted in the one-hour break between the examination papers.
-The only exceptions are for candidates who have medical conditions or pregnancy.
-These candidates must request the need for toilet breaks upon applying for the exam and must provide a medical letter explaining the reasons why. - 23.
-Other than as a second camera linked to the proctoring system (as in point 3 above) candidates are not permitted to use mobile phones. - 24.
-Candidates are not permitted to have or use any other electronic equipment or device during the examination. - 25.
+The only exceptions are for candidates who have medical conditions or are pregnant.
+These candidates must request the need for toilet breaks upon applying for the exam and must provide a medical letter explaining the reasons why. - 22.
+Other than as a second camera linked to the proctoring system (as in point 3 above) candidates are not permitted to use mobile phones. - 23.
+Candidates are not permitted to have or use any other electronic equipment or device during the examination. - 24.
 Candidates are not permitted to interfere with, e.g. turn on / off, their internet connection without the permission of the online proctor.